peter88213/nvhelp-de/source/writing.rst

 The following example shows how to split an existing section:

 .. figure:: _images/writing05.png
-   :alt: LibreOffice Writer screenshot
+   :alt: LibreOffice Writer Screenshot

-   LibreOffice Writer screenshot: Notice the highlighted section marker
+   LibreOffice Writer Screenshot: Notice the highlighted section marker

 Zurück in *novelibre*, you see the new section.
 It has got a Titel, but no other metadata.

 .. figure:: _images/writing06.png
-   :alt: novelibre screenshot
+   :alt: novelibre Screenshot

-   *novelibre* screenshot: Notice the selected new section
+   *novelibre* Screenshot: Notice the selected new section

 Mit Writer neue Kapitel anlegen